This post may contain affiliate links. Please read my full disclosure policy here.

 - Keep a dish wand full of cleaner to scrub the walls and doors of the shower while you’re inside.
 While you clean, you can do that deep conditioning treatment you’ve struggled to find the time for.

-- Keep a squeegee in your shower to get most of the water off of the walls and shower doors after you’ve showered each day and prevent mold from growing.
+- Keep a squeegee in your shower to get most of the water off of the walls and shower doors after you’ve showered each day.
+This will prevent mold from growing.

 - Wipe the shower down with your towel after you’ve dried off in the morning.